dennybob/utility/C# Notes.md

 ### __The `if`-`else` Statement__

 The `if` statement executes code when the *condition* evaluates true.
-The `else` clause is optional and is run only if the condition evaluates as false.
-Multiple `else` clauses can follow an `if` statement, and `if`/`else` statements can be nested within an `if` statement multiple times.
+Multiple `else if` clauses can follow an `if` statement and likewise execute code when evaluated true.
+The `else` clause is optional and is run only if all of the previous conditions evaluate as false.
+Multiple `if` statements can be nested within an `if` statement.

 ```c#
 if (x > y) {